je-jo/turing-whats-cookin/README.md

 A recipe tracking / meal planning application that allows users to view recipes they want to cook and plan shopping trips around them.
 Users should view a list of recipes and choose recipes to cook.

 This is a learning project from Turing School Module 2.

-The spec can be found [here](https://frontend.turing.edu/projects/module-2/whats-cookin-part-one.html).
+- The spec for **Part I** can be found [here](https://frontend.turing.edu/projects/module-2/whats-cookin-part-one.html).
+- The spec for **Part II** can be found [here](https://frontend.turing.edu/projects/module-2/whats-cookin-part-two-agile.html).

 ## Learning Goals